 The following bills are important for increasing development and production of oil and natural gas on federal public lands.
-Western Energy Alliance, the leading oil and natural gas industry voice for public lands issues, requests your support for these important bills.
+Western Energy Alliance supports these important bills.

 ◊ H.R.
 2728 Protecting States' Rights to Promote American Energy Security Act amends the Mineral Leasing Act to prevent the Department of the Interior from issuing hydraulic fracturing regulations.
 The bill requires DOI to defer to states, which have the expertise and exemplary safety record regulating fracking over decades.
 Sponsor: Rep. Bill Flores (R-TX).

 ◊ H.R.
 4480 and S. 1401 Domestic Energy and Jobs Act to provide for the development of a plan to increase oil and gas exploration, development, and production from oil and gas leases on Federal lands.
 Sponsor: Rep. Cory Gardner (R-CO) and Sen. John Hoeven (R-ND).
 Status: Passed by House of Representatives